 In this section, we provide a qualitative synthesis of the known clinical benefits and harms of the three therapies.
 Universal newborn screening for SMA in the US has allowed for earlier diagnosis and treatment.
 According to the 2024 Cure SMA annual report, the average age at first treatment in 2024 was 23 days, with an estimated 74% of diagnosed infants that year receiving treatment by 30 days old 8.
 Our primary interest in this report involves examining the clinical benefits and harms in patients with genetically confirmed SMA who have not yet manifested clinical symptoms.
-Thus, we organized our analysis into two sections: 1) evidence for patients with presymptomatic SMA (see Supplement Section D2).
+Thus, we organized our analysis into two sections: 1) evidence for patients with presymptomatic SMA (detailed below) and 2) evidence for patients with symptomatic SMA (see Supplement Section D2).